-Get ready to shell out even more for some of your go-to items, thanks to the global pandemic and a raging trade war.
+Get ready to shell out even more for some of your go-to items, thanks to the ongoing pandemic.

 Computers and electronics

-Technology is more critical than ever as everything goes virtual—including this year’s most important school supplies.
-But the cost of tech tools is anything but straightforward.
-“Most people don’t understand how insanely complex supply-lines have become, especially for high-end electronics,” explains Monica Eaton-Cardone, COO of Chargebacks911, which helps companies manage business costs.
+Electronic items, like tablets, webcams, and all the other items on this year’s list of most important school supplies, have become more central to our lives than ever before, with so many people still working and attending school from home.
+The cost of tech tools is anything but straightforward, however.
+“Most people don’t understand how insanely complex supply lines have become, especially for high-end electronics,” explains Monica Eaton-Cardone, COO of Chargebacks911, which helps companies manage business costs.
 “Rare earth metals are mined in one part of the world, assembly might be somewhere else, and all kinds of other parts and pieces are sourced, tracked, and delivered in an intricate system of factories for international fulfillment.
-Companies like Apple, Samsung, and Amazon,” she continues, “are able to minimize costs by increasing supply-line efficiencies.
-But one single breakdown—either because of a trade war or because of the COVID-19 pandemic—can throw a gigantic monkey wrench in the entire operation.”
-When that happens, expenses rise, productivity is stalled, and profit-margins shrink—and that means higher prices for smartphones, computers, and other electronics.
+When even a small breakdown in that chain occurs, expenses rise, productivity is stalled, and profit margins shrink—and that means higher prices for smartphones, computers, and other electronics.

 Home exercise equipment